Each of us likes to be well-groomed, smell good, keep the homes neat and clean, etc, and to make this happen we use a variety of products.

 How do you convince buyers?

 We do a lot of exhibitions where we interact with people and educate them about products.
-We also give samples of our products, where consumers get confidence about the product that it is natural and effective.
+We also give samples of our products, where consumers get confidence about the effect that it is natural and effective.

 How do you see your Growth?

 We started with 200 phenyls packed in homeopathy bottles, and now our products have been used by more than 20,000 customers all over India.
-We are present in many organic stores in tier 1 and tier 2 cities.
+We are in many organic stores in tier 1 and tier 2 cities.
 We are also available online on the Mitti Se website, Amazon, Nykaa, etc.

 Are you looking for funding?

-Right from day 1 of my entrepreneurship journey, we have been selling Mitti Se products to spread awareness, interact with people, educate them and make them use our products.
+Right from day 1 of my entrepreneurship journey, we have been selling Mitti Se products to spread awareness, interact with people, educate them, and make them use our products.

 What are your Future Plans?

-In the long run, we want to make Mitti Se an institution for sustainable products, where people can work and create innovative sustainable products.
-It is a big market and research and innovation have just started.
+In the long run, we want to make Mitti Se an institution for sustainable products where people can work and create innovative sustainable products.
+It is a big market, and research and innovation have just started.

 The idea behind the name Mitti Se

-Your personal connection with Nature?
+Your connection with Nature?

-You can watch the entire conversation on our YouTube Channel
+You can watch the entire conversation on our YouTube Channel.

 Add comment